AI-Me

 Discovery: one fetch vs. crawling

-Schema.org data is scattered across pages — an agent must crawl multiple pages to build a complete picture.
-An AI-Me vendor card is a single document at a known URL.
+Schema.org data is scattered across pages — an agent must crawl multiple pages and aggregate JSON-LD to build a complete picture.
+An AI-Me discovery manifest is a single document at a known URL.
 One HTTP request gives agents everything they need.

 Shape: strict vs. flexible

-Schema.org is deliberately flexible — there are many valid ways to express the same information.
+Schema.org is deliberately flexible — there are many valid ways to express the same information, which makes it powerful but harder to parse deterministically.
 AI-Me defines one strict shape with a formal JSON Schema.
 This makes validation trivial and comparison across sites deterministic.

 Purpose: depth vs. discovery

-Schema.org excels at rich, detailed descriptions.
-AI-Me focuses on just enough information for an agent to understand who you are, what you do, and what action to take next.
+Schema.org excels at rich, detailed, per-entity descriptions.
+AI-Me focuses on just enough information for an agent to understand who you are, what you do, and what action to take next — then follow links for depth.

 Use them together

 The best approach is to use both.
-Keep your schema.org markup for search engines, and add a vendor card for AI agents.
-Link them via the related.schema_org field in your vendor card:
+Keep your schema.org markup for search engines, and add an AI-Me discovery manifest for AI agents.
+Link them via the related.schema_org field in your manifest:

 "related": {